 5. Spare Clothes

 Pack at least two spare outfits for your child.
 You never know when your little one will have a blowout or get food or art supplies on themselves, and childcare centers don’t usually have spare clothes in every size.
-Check size and seasonality of the spare clothes in your bag every two or three months, so your kiddo isn’t stuck in shorts two sizes to small in January.
+Check the size and seasonality of the spare clothes in your bag every two or three months so your kiddo isn’t stuck in shorts two sizes too small in January.
 Oh, and don’t forget extra socks!

 6. Medication

-If your child takes medication regularly, you’ll need to bring a brand new bottle of that medication with you, in its original packaging.
-Most daycares have very specific requirements both to keep little ones safe and due to licensing, so be sure to follow those carefully so your baby’s medication is readily available and can be dispensed by daycare staff when needed.
+If your child takes medication regularly, bring a brand new bottle with you in its original packaging.
+Most daycares have very specific requirements due to licensing and keeping little ones safe.
+Be sure to follow those requirements carefully so your baby’s medication is readily available and can be dispensed by daycare staff when needed.

 7. Sunscreen & a Hat